 Many people dream of a European style winery, and Chateau St. Jean delivers with a meticulously manicured landscape, castle style architecture and endless lawns framed by vineyards.
-The Charcuterie at the Chateau tasting includes fine meats andartisan cheeses plus wines flights served on the patio ($45).
-You can also purchase gourmet sandwiches and salads in the tasting room market, to be enjoyed at the shaded picnic tables in the fountain garden, and followed up with a game of bocce ball.
+The Charcuterie at the Chateau private group tasting (minimum 10 people) includes fine meats and artisan cheeses plus a flight of four wines ($55).
+For added enjoyment, box lunches are availble (for an additional $35 per person), to be enjoyed at the shaded picnic tables in the fountain garden, and followed up with a game of bocce ball.

 Details: Chateau St. Jean, 8555 Sonoma Highway, Kenwood, 707-257-5784.

-The Belmonte family recently expanded their winery to include a Tuscan courtyard marketplace featuring La Cucina deli and espresso bar, a Neapolitan style pizza salon with an outdoor wood-fired oven, a gelato and pastry shop, and a gourmet grocery, all anchored by a large wine tasting bar.
-Matriarch and executive chef Maria Belmonte makes her own tomato sauces and pestos, to complement dishes including a generously stuffed prosciutto cotto and Jarlsberg panino, wood-fired garlic-lemon chicken drumsticks, white bean salad, and cheese or salumi boards decorated in olives, crostini, nuts and fruit.
-Guests sip and snack on the courtyard patio piazza, and sometimes, for special events, operas singers serenade from a second story balcony.
+The Belmonte family winery includes a Tuscan courtyard marketplace featuring La Cucina deli and espresso bar, the Neapolitan style Red Rooster pizza salon with an outdoor wood-fired oven, a gelato and hand-crafted chocolate shop, the Kenwood Pasta Company featuring fresh pasta to enjoy at home, and a Tommy Bahama clothing boutique, all anchored by a large wine tasting room.
+Matriarch and executive chef Maria Belmonte makes her own tomato sauces and pestos, to complement dishes including a generously stuffed prosciutto cotto and Jarlsberg panino, wood-fired garlic-lemon chicken drumsticks, white bean salad, and cheese or salumi boards decorated with olives, crostini, nuts and fruit.
+Guests sip and snack on the courtyard patio piazza, and sometimes, for special events, opera singers serenade from a second story balcony.

 Details: VJB Vineyeards, 60 Shaw Ave., Kenwood, 707-833-2300.